 * * *

-To continue reading, you can download a PDF of the book at no charge or read it online below (use the four-corner fullscreen icon).
+To continue reading, you can download a PDF of the book at no charge.
 Paperback and Kindle editions are set for publication next month.

 Readers seeking a superior print result may wish to download the free Just Read app.